penoonan/app/README.md

         }
     }

+If you do not wish to use Sketch's default controllers, you don't have to!
+You can register a different controller type using a [service provider](#service-providers).
+Feel free to ask for help with this!
+The docs for that have not yet been written.

 ##Views

 For a view corresponding to the above controller example, create a file called `app/views/home.php`.
 To output the `page` variable, use `<?= $this->page ?>` anywhere in your template.
 To escape that value (not a bad idea, since it's coming from the query string), use `<?= $this->e($this->page) ?>`.